 Three related problems.
-The preamble is awkward and hasty; we don’t learn enough about any of the characters to care much about the head trauma.
+The preamble is awkward and hasty; we don’t learn enough about any of the characters to care much about the head bump.
 And because we don’t know much about ol’ Sparky, his subsequent dream feels unmotivated, disconnected.
-Did our stage hand, like Cyrano, have a secret crush, in this case on the lead actress (Kate Hamill)?
+Did our stage hand, like Cyrano, have a secret crush, in this case on the lead actress playing Roxanne (Kate Hamill)?
 Hence his dream of acting with her?
 Or was he like Bottom from ‘Midsummer’ – the little guy always eager for the limelight?

 More immediately, the device stalls the real start of Rostand’s story.
 Too bad, because as epic as a ‘Cyrano’ staging might be, it always needs to feel light-footed and smart – like its hero.
 The Amphibian’s streamlined little production would seem custom-made for just this fleet sensibility.
 Trouble is, as Cyrano, the actor John-Michael Marrs has the size and the lumbering physicality of Vince Vaughn.
 For all his ‘hunky working man’ qualities, he doesn’t exactly zing, physically or verbally.
-The play’s famous comic set-pieces – Cyrano’s aria of nose insults, the take-down of the insolent actor Montfleury in mid-performance – plod.
+The play’s famous comic set-pieces – Cyrano’s aria of nose insults, the take-down of the insolent actor Montfleury in mid-performance – these, well, plod.
 Marrs delivers them like a slugger, pummeling his opponents, not like a master swordsman flicking away flies.

-So we have some early credibility issues with this Roxanne.
+So we have some early credibility issues with her Roxanne.
 But once you get Hamill in a room trying to escape the pompous and lustful de Guiche, she’s fun.
 Pluck, irony and farcical energy suit Hamill beautifully.
 Holt’s de Guiche proclaims how heroic he’ll be when he heads into battle.
 She flatters him by encouraging him to just go off and, well, die already.